chrisruiz01/Subscription-Churn/README.md

 ![price time](assets/price_time.png)

-Customers in Finland have about 3x churn vs Sweden and 5x churn vs Norway (table below plot).
+Customers in Finland have the highest churn rate compared to the other countries.
 The remaining categorical features vs. churn were split more evenly and did not reveal any significant insights.

 ![bar](assets/bar.png)